edgamat/edgamat.github.io/_posts/2019-11-03-Values-Objects-With-Entity-Framework-Core.md

 }
 ```

-Now the code is even simpler:
+Now the code is more concise:

 ```csharp
 // With implicit operators